sarbjitrana/photo-blaster-ionic-angular-app/README.md

 # Build Your First Ionic App: Photo Blaster (Ionic Angular and Capacitor)

 Get started with Ionic by building a photo gallery app that runs on iOS, Android, and the web - with just one codebase.
-This is the complete project referenced in the ["Your First App: Angular" guide](https://ionicframework.com/docs/angular/your-first-app).
 Follow along to create a complete CRUD (create-read-update-delete) experience.

 Powered by [Ionic Angular](https://ionicframework.com/docs/angular/overview) (web app) and [Capacitor](https://capacitor.ionicframework.com) (native app runtime).